 Stop Harming Our Kids Resolution of 2013 Introduced to House

-December 4, 2013 by Josh King, Senior Public Policy Advocate
+Post Submitted by Josh King, former HRC Senior Public Policy Advocate

 The facts are clear: sexual orientation and gender identity are normal, natural components of every individual’s identity.
 Attempts to “cure” LGBT people are harmful, particularly when directed at children.
 Today, Congresswoman Jackie Speier (D-CA) introduced a resolution in the House of Representatives that would discourage mental health practitioners from engaging in efforts to change the sexual orientation or gender identity of minors.